History of journalism: Poland

+Russia

+The history of Russian journalism covers writing for newspapers, magazines, and electronic media since the 18th century.
+The main themes are low levels of literacy, censorship and government control, and the emphasis on politics and political propaganda in the media.

+United Kingdom

 16th century

 By the end of the sixteenth century the word gazzetta began to spread from Italy to England.
 The definition given to the term by John Florio in his Italian-English dictionary A Worlde of Wordes of 1598 is significant; under the Italian entry for the plural form gazzette there is a precise definition: “the daily newse or intelligence written from Italie, namely from Rome and Venice, tales running newes.”
-Florio records another two connected terms: the verb gazzettare meaning “to write or report daily occurencees one to another, to tell flying tales” and the profession of gazzettiere defined as “an intelligencer or such as have daily occurrences.”
+Florio records another two connected terms: the verb gazzettare meaning “to write or report daily occurrences one to another, to tell flying tales” and the profession of gazzettiere defined as “an intelligencer or such as have daily occurrences.”
 Towards the end of the sixteenth century the Italian term gazzetta became popular.
 Francis Bacon in his own correspondence uses the Italian term gazzetta rather than a matching English term or the anglicised word “gazette.”
 In the same time the term reporto, widely used in Venice with the same meaning, was carried to England as the word report.
 Consequently reportista (reporter) became synonymous with a compiler of newsletters or gazettes.

 17th century

 On 7 November 1665, The London Gazette (at first called The Oxford Gazette) began publication.
 It was published twice a week.
 Other English papers started to publish three times a week, and later the first daily papers emerged.
-Publication was controlled under the Licensing Act of 1662, but the Act's lapses from 1679 to 1685 and from 1695 onwards encouraged a number of new titles.
+Publication was controlled under the Licensing Act 1662, but the act's lapses from 1679 to 1685 and from 1695 onwards encouraged a number of new titles.

 Mercurius Caledonius founded in Edinburgh in 1660, was Scotland's first but short-lived newspaper.
 Only 12 editions were published during 1660 and 1661.

 Early British newspapers typically included short articles, ephemeral topics, some illustrations and service articles (classifieds).
 They were often written by multiple authors, although the authors' identities were often obscured.
 They began to contain some advertisements, and they did not yet include sections.